How to Use the Preposition 'To'

 'To' in Phrasal Verbs

-The preposition 'to' is also used in many phrasal verbs.
-Here is a short list of some of the most common:
+Here's a short list of some of the most common:

 look forward to something